aalipoure34/Lab-1-Repo/index.md

 I'm mostly looking to expand my own knowledge this year and become more prepared for the job industry ahead while also staying as healthy as possible.
 Specifically, I narrow down my goals to these in order of priority:

-1. Make sure to attend class and do the best I can in each of them.
+1. Make sure to attend class and ~~fall asleep~~ do the best I can in each of them.
 2. Attain a healthy balance between working hard and exercising, relaxing, etc.
 3. Attend networking events and learn from my older peers and mentors.